 Years ago, a friend and I headed out to go camping.
 We packed the truck and were at the gas station fueling up for the journey.
 I asked my friend if he remembered to bring the grill.
 He hadn’t.
-Being anxious to get on with the trip I said we would just figure something out.
+Being anxious to get into the mountains I said we would just figure something out.
 We did.

 I was on to something.
 With less equipment in my backpack I had more room for ingredients.
-Years of training in a restaurant taught me about techniques of cooking.
-As the rock stoves I built began to improve I was able to get more creative and intuitive about what I cooked in the wild.
-After a meal cooked on rocks I felt more satisfied and excited about life.
+Years of training in a restaurant taught me techniques of cooking.
+The rock stoves began to improve and I was able to get more creative and intuitive about what I cooked in the wild.
+A meal cooked on rocks left me feeling alive and grateful.

 I left the restaurant industry in search of better ingredients and a better understanding of them.
 This lead me to farming.
-Being a part of the farming community means more than pulling weeds and watering crops.
-I found my self cooking with better ingredients that were in season.
-I learned ways to ferment and cure foods to extend the season.
+I found myself cooking with better ingredients and having a deeper connection to them.
 I realized that a deeper connection to food and community meant a deeper connection to self and health.

 The search for ingredients and fulfillment lead me into the wild.
 This was the greatest leap I took with food and has proven to be the most rewarding.
 Cooking on rocks is a wholesome experience; the ingredients are a mix of cultivated and wild harvested foods and the process of adapting the landscape into a kitchen is primal and a complete expression of freedom.